pink (n., adj.)

-1570s, common name of Dianthus, a garden plant of various colors, of unknown origin.
-Its use for "pale rose color" first recorded 1733 (pink-coloured is recorded from 1680s), from one of the colors of the flowers.
-The plant name is perhaps from pink (v.) via notion of "perforated" petals, or from Dutch pink "small" (see pinkie), from the term pinck oogen "half-closed eyes," literally "small eyes," which was borrowed into English (1570s) and may have been used as a name for Dianthus, which sometimes has pale red flowers.
+1570s, common name of Dianthus, a garden plant of various colors; a word of unknown origin.
+It is perhaps from pink (v.) via the notion of "perforated" (scalloped) petals.
+Or perhaps it is from Dutch pink "small, narrow" (see pinkie), itself obscure, via the term pinck oogen "half-closed eyes," literally "small eyes," which was borrowed into English (1570s) and may have been used as a name for Dianthus, which sometimes has small dots resembling eyes.

-The flower meaning led (by 1590s) to a figurative use for "the flower" or finest example of anything (as in Mercutio's "Nay, I am the very pinck of curtesie," Rom. & Jul.
+The flower meaning led (by 1590s) to a figurative use for "the flower" or highest type or example of excellence of anything (as in Mercutio's "Nay, I am the very pinck of curtesie," Rom. & Jul.
 II.iv.61).
-Political noun sense "person perceived as left of center but not entirely radical (i.e. red)" is attested by 1927, but the image dates to at least 1837.
-Pink slip "discharge notice" is first recorded 1915.
-To see pink elephants "hallucinate from alcoholism" first recorded 1913 in Jack London's "John Barleycorn."
+Compare flour (n.).
+The political noun sense "person perceived as left of center but not entirely radical (i.e. red)" is attested by 1927, but the image dates to at least 1837.
+Pink slip "discharge notice" is attested by 1915; pink slips had various connotations in employment in the first decade of the 20th century, including a paper signed by a worker to testify he would leave the labor union or else be fired.
+To see pink elephants "hallucinate from alcoholism" is from 1913 in Jack London's "John Barleycorn."